 - Monkey see, Monkey do!
 Children love to imitate.
 If they are pretending to “read” they are still practicing the physical process of reading a book.
 Let them make up their own story to go with the pictures instead.

 - Bring the book to life!
 Think about your voice, gestures, body language and facial expressions when reading together.
 Incorporate props, music and actions!

 - Write your own books at home!
 Using scrap paper, drawing, pictures from catalogues or leaves and flowers put a story in order of events and have your child read it to you.

 Babies love the sound of their parent’s voices.
 So chat or sing to them about everything!
 Tell them where you are walking to, what you are cooking, what items of clothing you are dressing them in.

 - It can be used to create routine such as having a bedtime song or a time to pack away toys or a time to wash your hands.

 - Can help express emotions and develop communication skills.

 - Develops language skills and introduces new words and sounds.

 - Can be used as a learning tool – introducing new concepts like colours and numbers.

-for parents/carers and babies regularly.
-Filled with songs and action rhymes this program promotes early literacy in the home.
+Rhyme Time sessions for parents/carers with babies (aged 0-2) are also held regularly.
+Filled with songs and action rhymes, this programme promotes early literacy in the home.